Tag

 Why we picked the HP LaserJet Pro MFP M182nw:

 An HP color laser printer usually costs a lot more than this.
-HP is recognized as one of the brands for rugged and durable laser printers, so you know a LaserJet will have good quality and long-lasting value.
+HP is recognized as one of the most popular brands for rugged and durable laser printers, so you know a LaserJet will have good quality and long-lasting value.

 The HP LaserJet Pro MFP M182nw outputs the first page in 11.6 seconds and has sustained print speeds of up to 17 ppm.
 That’s not superfast for a laser printer, but doubles or triples the color document speed of most inkjets.
 Combined with budget pricing, this is a good introduction to laser printers for anyone who has used only inkjet printers so far.

-Setup should be quick and easy with the HP Smart mobile app, or you can connect the LaserJet Pro MFP M182nw directly to a PC or Mac.
+Setup should be quick and easy with the HP Smart mobile app, or you can connect the LaserJet Pro MFP M182nw directly to a Windows PC or Mac.
 HP quality is rarely this cheap.

 With integrated scanning and copying, this will work nicely for a home office to take the burden off your inkjet printer.